Articles by Matthew Gilligan

 3. Flow through of tax losses: Will the trading vehicle let you access the losses?

 4. Flow through of capital gains: Will the trading vehicle allow easy access to capital gains at the end of the investment, or do you have to liquidate (for example a company will require liquidation unless it is a qualifying company to access capital gains tax exempt in NZ).

 5. Cross border tax considerations: for those investing off shore or cross boarder, have you thought through the complex tax issues that arise?
 Like capital gains tax, non resident withholding tax, the implication of the New Zealand Accrual rules and foreign exchange movements, and double tax on dividend income.

 Generally there is a simple and effective structure for most circumstances.
-Contact me if you require assistance with any matter above.
+Contact us if you require assistance with any matter above.